 That seamless integration of maps (categories) and territories (instances) serves two key aspects of EA:

-- A consistent representation of enterprises and their physical and business environments
+- A comprehensive and consistent representation of enterprises and their physical and business environments

-- A continuous representation of actual and future organization and systems
+- A continuous representation of present and planned organization and systems

 From Capabilities to Models